Josh Naylor Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.96 team ERA that ranks sixth across all league pitching staffs.
+- The Twins have a 3.95 team ERA that ranks eighth among all league pitching staffs.

+- Twins pitchers combine to give up 168 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- In his last appearance on Wednesday, the right-hander threw seven scoreless innings against the Cleveland Guardians while surrendering three hits.
+- In his most recent time out on Saturday, the righty went six innings against the Texas Rangers, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.